Dicammmmm/rockefeller/scripts/README.md

 - DatabaseConnect for database operations
 - ReadyDF for DataFrame manipulation
 - Standards for consistent table naming

-## Future Improvements

-Several enhancements are planned for these scripts:
-1. Implementation of retry mechanisms with exponential backoff
-2. Addition of real-time monitoring capabilities
-3. Enhanced parallel processing optimization
-4. Integration with external monitoring systems

 For detailed information about the utility modules used by these scripts, please refer to the README in the tools directory.